Skip to main content

 How We Do It

-We make Devour blades better through the electroplating process.
+We make Devour diamond blades better through the electroplating process.
 Electroplating is remarkably different because it doesn’t just bind diamonds to a steel core.
 It creates a single nickel-plated blade that offers superior performance.

 A Chemical Process